cabforum/servercert/docs/BR.md

 ### B.2.2.
 DNS TXT Record Phone Contact
 The DNS TXT record MUST be placed on the "_validation-contactphone" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.

+# APPENDIX C – Issuance of Certificates for .onion Domain Names
+This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.

+1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address.
+A valid version 3 onion address must consist of exactly 56 characters, each of which is an alphanumeric ASCII character.
+This address is encoded using base32 with a lowercase alphabet, which MUST be converted to uppercase before decoding, per section 3.4 of RFC 4648.
+The address must also specify onion address version 3 and pass a SHA-256 integrity checksum.

+2. The CA MUST verify the Applicant’s control over the .onion Domain Name using at least one of the methods listed below:

+	a.
+The CA MAY verify the Applicant’s control over the .onion service by using method 3.2.2.4.6, Agreed‐Upon Change to Website.

+The CA MAY include a wildcard character in the Subject Alternative Name Extension and Subject Common Name Field as the left-most character in the .onion Domain Name provided inclusion of the wildcard character complies with Section 3.2.2.6 of these Requirements.

+5. When a Certificate includes an FQDN where "onion" is in the right-most label of the Domain Name, the Domain Name shall not be considered an Internal Name if the Certificate was issued in compliance with this Appendix C.